Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 25th level, *building on everything you've learned from overhauling your body the first time, there is still so much room for further improvements!* You upgrade each magic item within your body to a more efficient version.
 Gaining multiple benefits:

 - You gain the Tough feat
-- You can attune to 2 additional items
+- You can attune to 1 additional item
 - For each unused attunement slot you gain a +1 bonus to AC and Saving throws